Commodity Plastics Market

 North America

-North America holds a significant share of around 20% in the global commodity plastics market.
+North America holds a significant share of around 20% in the commodity plastics market.
 The region's demand is driven by its well-established packaging, automotive, and medical industries, particularly in the U.S. and Canada.
 Ongoing innovations in biodegradable plastics also contribute to market expansion.

 Europe